Esgorhannoth/koneko/Readme.md

 The language itself is a wild mix of ideas from Forth, Factor, Joy and my own preferences.
 It is stack-based, imperative, interpreted programming (scripting?) language with Reverse Polish Notation.

-The word "koneko" means "kitten" in japanese. :)
+The word "koneko" means "kitten" in Japanese. :)

 ## Table of contents